 and these mutations are associated with increased expression and unfavorable outcome.
 Finally, to address the origin of pRCC heterogeneity, we carry out whole-genome analyses of mutational processes.
-First, we investigate genome-wide mutational patterns, finding they are governed mostly by methylation-associated C-to-T transitions.
-We also observe significantly more mutations in open chromatin and early-replicating regions in tumors with chromatin-modifier alterations.
-Finally, we reconstruct cancer-evolutionary trees, which have markedly different topologies and suggested evolutionary trajectories for the different subtypes of pRCC
+In particular, (i) we investigate genome-wide mutational patterns, finding they are governed mostly by methylation-associated C-to-T transitions. (ii) We also observe significantly more mutations in open chromatin and early-replicating regions in tumors with chromatin-modifier alterations. (iii) We reconstruct cancer-evolutionary trees, which have markedly different topologies and suggested evolutionary trajectories for the different subtypes of pRCC